m4tice/qm_project/README.md

 This repository is created for evaluating the quality and performance of a new crowd in the project Bicycle crowd evaluation.

+For an effortless setup, simply open the file 'qm_project.ipynb' in Jupyter Notebook or Colab.
+It contains all the description, analyzation and result of all the tasks.

 The directory 'main_scripts' contains the scripts used for different analyzing purposes:

 * Task 1: